Rajendra Prasad: Presidential election

 As the President of India, Prasad duly acted as required by the Constitution and was independent of any political party.
 He travelled the world extensively as an ambassador of India, building diplomatic rapport with foreign nations.
 He was re-elected for two consecutive terms in 1952 and 1957 and is the only President of India to achieve this feat.
 The Mughal Gardens at the Rashtrapati Bhavan were open to public for about a month for the first time during his tenure, and since then it has been a big attraction for people in Delhi and many other parts of the country.

 Prasad acted independently of political parties, following the expected role of the president as required by the constitution.
 Following the tussle over the enactment of the Hindu Code Bill, he took a more active role in state affairs.
 In 1962, after serving 12 years as president, he announced his decision to retire.
 After relinquishing the office of the President of India in May 1962, he returned to Patna on 14 May 1962 and stayed on the campus of Bihar Vidyapeeth.
 His wife died on 9 September 1962, a month before Indo-China War.
 He was subsequently honoured with Bharat Ratna, the nation's highest civilian award.

 He died on 28 February 1963, aged 78.
 Rajendra Smriti Sangrahalaya in Patna is dedicated to Prasad.

+Vegetarianism

+Prasad was a life-long vegetarian and advocate of Ahimsa.
+He attended the 15th World Vegetarian Congress in 1957.